AlgorithmHub/dash_building_blocks/docs/source/overview.rst

 this function allows us to define a localized id, which is created, stored internally, and returned by the function for convenience.
-Behind the scenes, every ``Block`` subclass object maintains a mapping of localized id to its globally unique counterparts.
+Behind the scenes, every ``Block`` subclass object maintains a mapping of localized id to its globally unique counterpart.
 This means don't have to worry about global ids getting mixed up (unless we explicitly mess them up).
 More on that later, but for now, just know that ``self.register('says')`` will return an id like "*human-<id>-says*", where *id* is a random alphanumerical string by